-CANADIAN ENVIRONMENTAL PROTECTION ACT (CEPA) PRIORITIES SUBSTANCES LISTS: The components of this product are not on the CEPA Priorities Substances Lists.

-CANADIAN WHMIS SYMBOLS: This gas mixture would be categorized as a Controlled Product, Hazard Class: A (compressed gas).
+- CANADIAN ENVIRONMENTAL PROTECTION ACT (CEPA) PRIORITIES SUBSTANCES LISTS: The components of this product are not on the CEPA Priorities Substances Lists. - CANADIAN WHMIS SYMBOLS: This gas mixture would be categorized as a Controlled Product, Hazard Classes: A (compressed gas) and F (flammable).
 The following symbol is required for WHMIS compliance for this gas mixture.